rpgove/rpgove.github.io/cv.markdown

 performance over current state-of-the-art algorithms.
 - Implemented visual analytic tools in HTML/CSS, D3, Svelte, AngularJS, Python, MongoDB, and Docker.
 - Designed and conducted evaluations to evaluate efficacy of user interfaces and visualizations.
-- Published papers and presentations at conferences such as EuroVis, VizSec, and Black Hat.
+- Published papers and presented at conferences such as EuroVis, VizSec, and Black Hat.

 <h4>Analytic Tool Developer - Booz Allen Hamilton: <span class="subheader">June 2011 - Dec 2013</span></h4>
 - Designed and implemented novel data visualizations of uncertain project schedules using Flex.
 Wrote research report and presented results at IEEE VIS.